RichardMorris/SingSurfGPL/README.md

 ## Installation and running

+The souce code can be downloaded from (SingSurfGPL on github)[https://github.com/RichardMorris/SingSurfGPL].

 A zip file with an executable jar file and all necessary files is availiable from [singsurf.org](http://singsurf.org/singsurf/SingSurfPro.html).
 Once unpacked this can be run using a single line java command.

 For the git source code, there are three different main classes
-* `org.singsurf.singsurf.SingSurfPro` the 3D version with all sub-types
+* `org.singsurf.singsurf.SingSurf3D` the 3D version with all sub-types
-* `org.singsurf.singsurf.SingSurf2D` the 2D version optimised for curves in the plane
+* `org.singsurf.singsurf.SingSurf2D` the 2D version, with setting for examining curves in the plane
 * `org.singsurf.singsurf.ASurfSimp` a simplified version just with the algebraic surface component